 Meals should be paid for in advance; either weekly (£12.00) or half-termly (please work out the cost based on the number of days during the half-term when your child will have a school meal) or any amount over £12.00 can be paid using Parent Pay as long as the account is kept in credit.

 When a child is ill or absent from school there is no charge and any money paid will be carried over.
-Reminders for overdue accounts will be sent out weekly either by e-mail, letter or text.
+Reminders for overdue accounts will be sent out regularly either by e-mail, letter or text.

 UNIVERSAL FREE SCHOOL MEALS PROGRAMME

 This is a Government initiative which provides a free school meal for all pupils up to and including Year 2.